mr-ice/maptool-macros/doc/Project.md

 </macroset>
 ```

-A macroset is given a name to create (there are no filesystem objects for macro sets), and contains a list of macros to put inside.
+A macroset is given a name for the created .mtmacset file (there are no filesystem objects for extracted macro sets), and contains a list of macros to put inside.

+A macroset should not be empty, an empty .mtmacset will not be created.

 ## token
 ```
 <token name="Delta"/>
 ```
+A token element must be empty and must contain a name attribute.

-A token is identified by it's extracted filesystem directory name, or a path to it's extracted content.xml
+A token name should refer to a token directory containing a content.xml, or a path to the content.xml.

 ## project
 ```